Registration of stay

 2. STUDENT MOBILITY

-When you have valid residence permit or a long-term visa with the annotation "student" issued by another Member State of the European Union covering the entire period of the planned stay in Poland -> having temporary residence permit as a student you can legally spend up to 90 days in each 180-day period in Schengen area countries.
-Since you are going to study at Warsaw University of Technology (WUT) for 1 or 2 semesters, which is more than 90 days, you can stay legally in Poland by applying for students mobility.
+When you have valid residence permit or a long-term visa with the annotation "student" issued by another Member State of the European Union covering the entire period of the planned stay in Poland -> you can legally spend up to 90 days in each 180-day period in Schengen area countries.
+Since you are going to study at Warsaw University of Technology (WUT) for 1 or 2 semesters, which is more than 90 days, you can stay legally in Poland by applying for student mobility.

 Warsaw University of Technology will send an official student mobility notification along with the required documents to the Head of the Office for Foreigners.
-The Office for Foreigners shall investigate the case within 30 days.
+The Office for Foreigners shall investigate the case within 30 days from the moment of receiving correct and complete set of documents.
 Afterwards, we will notify you about the decision.

 In case of any doubts regarding the notification procedure, please send an e-mail to our Welcome Point – katarzyna.dyrka@pw.edu.pl or marzena.pobojewska@pw.edu.pl.